JamesMitofsky/Personal-Blog/posts/france-watching.md

 ---
 title: France Is Watching & They Don't Understand
-description: "Living in Caen, France, I've often found myself in conversations contrasting Donald Trump with Kamala Harris."
+description: "Living in France, it's practically become a trope how often I'm asked about 'the real difference' between Trump and Harris."
 publishedAt: "2024-11-05T00:00:00+01:00"
 tags:
   - editorial